 - Navigate back to the directory where your new ActiveCollab is installed, and run this command:

 - To rebuild the activity logs and search index, run these commands:

 php tasks/activecollab-cli.php rebuild_search_index

-After you've upgraded, head off to the ActiveCollab 5 login page, and enter your ActiveCollab 4 username and password.
-All your projects should be there and you'll be able to continue where you left off.
+After you've upgraded, head off to the login page of the new ActiveCollab, and enter your ActiveCollab 4 username and password.
+All your projects should be there, and you'll be able to continue where you left off.

 If you're having difficulties, reach out to firstname.lastname@example.org, and we'll help you out.